Freedom in the World

 Manning handily won another term in office in the November 2007 elections, with the PNM capturing 26 of the 41 seats in the lower house.
 The UNC won the remaining 15, leaving Congress of the People shut out of Parliament.
 About half of the country’s one million registered voters cast their ballots, a lower turnout than in previous elections.

 Trinidad and Tobago is an electoral democracy.
-The November 2007 elections, in which Manning was reelected president, were generally considered to be free and fair by observers.
+The November 2007 elections were generally considered to be free and fair by observers.
 A Caribbean Community (CARICOM) electoral observation mission reported that voting was orderly and peaceful, which represented a marked reduction in tension compared to previous elections.The president is elected to a five-year term by a majority of the combined houses of Parliament, though executive authority rests with the prime minister.
 Parliament consists of the 41-member House of Representatives, elected for five years, and the 31-member Senate, also serving for five years.
-The president appoints 6 senators on the advice of the opposition, 16 on the advice of the prime minister, and 9 at his own discretion.
+The president appoints 16 senators on the advice of the prime minister, 6 on the advice of the opposition, and 9 at his own discretion.

 Political parties are free to organize, but in practice, the dominance of the PNM and UNC has led to a two-party system.
-The parties are technically multiethnic, but in practice, the PNM is favored by Afro-Trinidadians, while the UNC is affiliated with Indo-Trinidadians.
+The parties are technically multiethnic, though the PNM is favored by Afro-Trinidadians, while the UNC is affiliated with Indo-Trinidadians.

 Freedom of speech is legally guaranteed by the constitution.
 Press outlets are privately owned and vigorous in their pluralistic views.
 There are four daily newspapers and several weeklies, as well as both private and public broadcast media outlets.
-In 2007, noted Islamic broadcaster Inshan Ishmael was arrested under the 2005 Anti-Terrorism Act for promoting a nation-wide strike, and his “Breaking Barriers” television show was pulled off the air; however, the charges were later dropped.
-In 2008, the Telecommunications Authority of Trinidad and Tobago completed three rounds of consultations on a new broadcasting code for radio and television broadcasters which would seek to restrict the content and nature of programming.The press has become incrementally more professional in recent years.
+In 2009, inaccurate news reports about endangered children prompted the Telecommunications Authority of Trinidad and Tobago to investigate implementing a new broadcast code to curb false reporting; legal groups have protested that such a move could lead to curbs on press freedom.
 Access to the internet is not restricted.

 Freedom of religion is guaranteed under the constitution, and the government honors this provision.
 Foreign missionaries are free to operate, but the government allows only 35 representatives of each denomination.
 Academic freedom is generally observed.

 Freedoms of association and assembly are respected.
-Civil society in Trinidad and Tobago is relatively robust, with a range of interest groups engaged in the political process.
+Civil society is relatively robust, with a range of interest groups engaged in the political process.
 Labor unions are well organized, powerful, and politically active, although union membership has declined in recent years.
 Strikes are legal and occur frequently.

 The judicial branch is independent, though subject to some political pressure and corruption.
-As a result of rising crime rates, the court system is severely backlogged, in some cases for up to five years, with an estimated 20,000 criminal cases awaiting trial.
+As a result of rising crime rates, the court system is severely backlogged, in some cases for up to five years, with thousands of criminal cases awaiting trial.
 The government permits human rights monitors to visit prisons, which are severely overcrowded.

 The population is multiethnic, consisting of Afro-Trinidadians, Indo-Trinidadians, and those of mixed race.
 The Indo-Trinidadian community continues to edge toward numerical, and thus political, advantage.
 Accusations of racial discrimination are often leveled in Parliament, and racial disparities persist, with Indo-Trinidadians composing a disproportionate percentage of the country’s upper class.
-However, the country’s leadership does alternate among the two dominant parties, and voting does not occur on strict ethnic lines.
-Parties have loose ethnic affiliations, but are not strictly defined by ethnicity.
+However, the country’s leadership does alternate among the two dominant parties, and voting does not occur along strict ethnic lines.

-Gender discrimination is forbidden under the constitution, and women participate in high-level politics, including about one-sixth of the seats in the House of Representatives and one-fifth of the Senate’s seats.
-Women are present in the public and private sectors, but men still dominate most leadership positions, and salary gaps continue to favor men.
-Domestic violence concerns remain quite significant.
-While serious crimes such as murder and rape are reported, other instances of abuse go unreported.
-In 2008, the head of the Family Planning Association, a local NGO, highlighted concerns about the high incidence of sexual abuse committed against children.
+Women participate in high-level politics, including 26 percent of the seats in the House of Representatives and 42 percent in the Senate.
+However, men still dominate most leadership positions, and salary gaps continue to favor men.
+Domestic violence remains a significant concern.
+While serious crimes such as murder and rape are reported, other instances of domestic abuse go unreported.
+In September 2009, the Network of NGOs for the Advancement of Women complained that the government was withholding a draft version of a new gender policy, a violation of the country’s Freedom of Information Act.